Policies

 Fire Prevention

 Fire prevention in the residence halls is taken very seriously by hall staff and is the shared responsibility of all students living in the halls.
-For safety reasons, the interference with the operation of the smoke detector or any other fire safety equipment is prohibited and room exits may not be blocked.
+For safety reasons, interference with the operation of the smoke detector or any other fire safety equipment is prohibited, and room exits may not be blocked.
 Each residence hall is equipped with a building fire alarm system, and each student room has a smoke detector which is periodically checked by hall staff.
-Room smoke detectors sound only in the room or suite.
 In accordance with North Dakota state law, when the building alarm sounds, all residents are required to leave the building.
 Residents cannot re-enter a building until permitted by hall staff.

 Any violations of evacuation procedures by residents will be handled through conduct proceedings.
-The interference with the operation of the smoke detector or any other fire safety equipment will result in disciplinary action.
+The interference with the operation of the smoke detector or any other fire safety equipment will result in UPD being called and additional conduct proceedings.

-A sprinkler system is provided for additional safety in the event of a fire in Bek, Johnstone/Fulton, Smith, Squires, Swanson, University Place, and Walsh Halls.
+A sprinkler system is provided for additional safety in the event of a fire in Brannon, Johnstone, McVey, Smith, Swanson, West and University Place.
 Residents must be careful not to damage, tamper with, cover, or hang items from the sprinkler heads or an accidental discharge of water may result.
 In addition, residents may not store personal items within 18 inches of any sprinkler head.

 Drills

-One announced fire drill is conducted at the beginning of the fall semester.
-The announced fire drill is designed to give students an opportunity to evacuate the residence hall in a non-emergency situation.
+A fire drill is conducted at the beginning of each semester.
+The fire drills are designed to give students an opportunity to evacuate the residence hall in a non-emergency situation.
 All residents must leave the building when the alarm sounds for the drill.
-Failure to do so will result in conduct proceedings.
+Failure to do so will result in disciplinary action.

 Reporting